 We Educate: Coordinate the annual Missouri Statewide Preservation Conference, with technical workshops and trade show exhibits, that provides networking opportunities among conference participants and experts.
 Sponsor a variety of educational workshops in various communities throughout the state.

-We Assist: Keep you “in the know” with the preservation community through the Missouri Preservation newsletter, email updates, our web site and Facebook, highlighting preservation efforts and issues throughout the state.
-Provide technical assistance, suggest funding options, and offer restoration strategies for property owners and entire communities.
+We Assist: Provide a variety of resources for technical assistance, suggest funding options, and offer restoration strategies for property owners and entire communities.

 The Challenges Ahead: Despite a growing recognition of the important role historic places play in creating livable communities and in contributing to the state’s economic vitality, there are still a multitude of threats to Missouri’s historic resources.
 This necessitates careful vigilance.
 While federal and state rehabilitation tax credits have generated new interest in our state’s downtown business districts and neighborhoods, population loss in the core of our communities is still occurring at an alarming rate.
 The resultant urban sprawl has changed the face of suburbia, and threatens once pristine rural countryside.
 The changing face of American agricultural production has resulted in increased population loss and rising poverty rates in small towns and rural hamlets.
 Small towns also tend to have less access to technical assistance on preservation issues.
 All of these social and economic trends place many of Missouri’s historic resources at risk-the very resources that can provide a base for economic growth through heritage tourism.
 An increasingly complicated environment demands increasingly sophisticated solutions.

 |Riley Price, Administrator||Cedar Hill|